 I LOVE the keys!
 The girlfriend?
 Not so much…

 The keys are large and contoured, which is excellent for typing accuracy.
-The only thing I don’t like about the them is the font GAMDIAS used to label them.
+The only thing I don’t like about them is the font GAMDIAS used to label them.

-I’m sure they went with futuristic text to compliment the gaming lifestyle, but they can be a bit hard to read for this old man’s eyes at times, even with the brightness turned all the way up.
+I’m sure they went with futuristic text to complement the gaming lifestyle, but they can be a bit hard to read for this old man’s eyes at times, even with the brightness turned all the way up.

 The keys are also loud when you type, which the girlfriend noticed instantly when I plugged the Hermes E1 in for the first time.

-I believe her exact words were, “That would make for a hate-worthy office-mate, if I had to listen to those for 8 hours everyday.”
+I believe her exact words were, “That would make for a hate-worthy office-mate if I had to listen to those for 8 hours every day.”
 Luckily, she let me finish my review without banishing me to sleep on the couch for a few nights in return.